-Our Board has an independent chair, Mr. Molineaux, who has authority, among other things, to call and preside over Board meetings, including meetings of the independent directors, to set meeting agendas and to determine materials to be distributed to the Board.
-Accordingly, the Chairman of the Board has substantial ability to shape the work of the Board.
-The Company believes that separating the positions of Chairman and Chief Executive Officer creates an environment that is more conducive to objective evaluation and oversight of management's performance, increasing management accountability and improving the ability of the Board to monitor whether management's actions are in the best interests of the Company and its stockholders.
-The Company believes that this separation can enhance the effectiveness of the Board as a whole
+Dr. Walker was appointed as the chair of our Board effective January 1, 2023, following his resignation as our Chief Executive Officer and the appointment of Dr. Manion as our current Chief Executive Officer.
+The Chair has authority, among other things, to call and preside over Board meetings, to set meeting agendas and to determine materials to be distributed to the Board and, as a result, has substantial ability to shape the work of the Board.
+The Company believes that separating the positions of Chair and Chief Executive Officer creates an environment that is more conducive to objective evaluation and oversight of management's performance, increasing management accountability and improving the ability of the Board to monitor whether management's actions are in the best interests of the Company and its stockholders.
+The Company believes that this separation can enhance the effectiveness of the Board as a whole.